aditya-sudhakar/FranksRedHot/README.md

 ## Using Frank's Red Hot

+* Install the pygame library with `pip3 install pygame` in your terminal
 * Run `circuit.py` in the terminal to open the software.
 * Click on a component to select it
 * Click on a grid box to place the component (one per box)